-The proposal reorganizes Item 303 of Regulation S-K and streamlines its requirements in order to "enhance the MD&A disclosures for investors while reducing the compliance burdens for registrants."
-Instruction 4 to Item 303(a) would be amended to clarify the requirement for a discussion of the underlying reasons for material changes between periods for line items in both quantitative and qualitative terms, as opposed to only noting the cause of such changes.
-Revised instructions would also explicitly require that registrants discuss material changes that offset each other within a line item.
+The amendments reorganize Item 303 of Regulation S-K and streamline its requirements in order to "enhance the MD&A disclosures for investors while reducing the compliance burdens for registrants."
+Instruction 4 to Item 303(a) has been amended to clarify the requirement for a broader discussion of the "reasons underlying" material changes between periods for line items in both quantitative and qualitative terms, as opposed to only noting the "causes" of such changes.
+The revised instructions also explicitly require that registrants discuss material changes, even if they offset each other within a line item.

-The proposed changes also include:
+The changes also include: